mitchellkrogza/fail2ban-wiki/Properly fail2ban configuration.md

 fail2ban-client set pam-generic logencoding UTF-8
 fail2ban-client set nginx findtime 10m```

-**[Q]** How should I correctly modify log file locations other than in the jail settings **[A]** To make a modification to default log file locations you should edit paths-common.conf or paths-debian.conf (whichever you are using in jail.local) and make changes there which keeps it nicely structured for your jail(s) settings
+**[Q]** How should I correctly modify log file locations other than in the jail settings<br/>
+**[A]** To make a modification to default log file locations you should edit paths-common.conf or paths-debian.conf (whichever you are using in jail.local) and make changes there which keeps it nicely structured for your jail(s) settings<br/>

 Eg: jail.local
 `before = paths-debian.conf`